 You must serve for a specific term to qualify, which may vary depending on the program.
 Only federal student loans qualify for this program and employment opportunities may be limited.
 Currently, you can check out the Navy for physician assistant employment opportunities.

-You can also consider the Health Professions Loan Repayment Program (HPLRP) which offers medical professionals up to $40,000 per year.
+You can also consider the Health Professions Loan Repayment Program (HPLRP) which offers medical professionals award amounts of up to $40,000 per year.
 Federal and private student loans are eligible.
 How much you qualify for is determined by the amount of time you serve.
 You can get more info with your branch, such as the Navy or Air Force.

 Indian Health Service Loan Repayment Program

-Under the Indian Health Service Loan Repayment Program (IHS LRP), certified Physician Assistants can receive up to $40,000 in physician assistant loan forgiveness.
+Under the Indian Health Service Loan Repayment Program (IHS LRP), certified Physician Assistants can receive up to $50,000 in physician assistant loan forgiveness.

 State Loan Repayment Program